-Meteo The folder Meteo contains three sub-folders named respectively Raw, Input and Output.
-The folder Raw is where are saved the weather data files downloaded from the CDCD.
-These are coma-separated values (CSV) files that contain weather data on a yearly basis.
-All the data files for a given weather station are saved within a common folder named after the station name and its unique identification number (IDN).
-For example, in Figure 2.2, the raw data file ‘‘eng-daily- 01011980-12311980.csv’’ that contains weather data of the station ‘‘Marieville’’ for the year 1980 is saved within a folder named ‘‘MARIEVILLE (7024627)’’ where the number in parentheses is the unique IDN of the station.
+Meteo: The sub-folder Meteo contains three sub-?sub-folders named respectively Raw, Input and Output.
+The binder Raw is where the weather data files downloaded from the CDCD are saved.
+CDCD files contain daily weather data for a given year, each separated with a coma (CSV) for a given year.
+All the data files for the selected years for a given weather station are saved in WHAT within a common folder named after the station name and its unique identification number (IDN).
+For example, in Figure 2.2, the raw data file ‘‘eng-daily- 01011980-12311980.csv’’ that contains weather data of the station ‘‘Marieville’’ for the year 1980 is saved within a folder named ‘‘MARIEVILLE (7024627)’’ where the number in parentheses corresponds to the station IDN.

-The folder Input contains the formatted weather data files produced from the raw data files.
+The binder Input contains the formatted weather data files produced from the raw data files, for the selected years of a given station.

 These are tab-separated values (TSV) files that are named after the station’s name and IDN.